If trading is your sole source of income, the pressure to constantly get results is always there and can become overwhelming.

 - Markets: The markets and product types you will trade

 Building your trading plan is not easy.
-It can be developed over time and should be based on your risk tolerance, your trading style and your financial situation.
+It can be developed over time and should be refined as your circumstances change.

 Your plan will evolve as you gain more understanding and experience.